JanmayHem/JanmayHem/README.md

 - 👀 I’m interested in Data Science,
 - 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on various topics like ML, Data Science or DSA
-- 📫 Reach me on all socials as @JanMayhem or @j_namy
+- 📫 Reach me on all socials as @JanMayhem or @j_nmay

 <!---
 JanmayHem/JanmayHem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.